“Vulnerability sounds like truth and feels like courage. Truth and courage aren't always comfortable, but they're never weakness.”

 I almost regretted my decision to take this particular "training vacation" when I first saw that most of the participants were armed, male police officers.
 Initially, I wondered if identifying as a Unitarian Universalist during introductions and bringing our values into role play scenarios and team assessments/debriefings would cause me to be labeled a “snowflake,” but I resolved to belong at the training even if I didn't fit in.
 More on that later!

 The training on assisting individuals and groups in crisis was valuable and challenging.
-Trauma response training teaches ways to foster natural resilience and facilitate the earliest steps toward recovery from traumatic stress.
+Crisis response training teaches ways to foster natural resilience and facilitate the earliest steps toward recovery from traumatic stress.
 I hope I will never need to use much of what I learned in a congregational setting, though I am willing to do so, should the need arise.

 I wanted to share one piece of information from the training to give hope to UU leaders who may see signs of trauma in their congregation.
 First, the bad news: as the current Republican administration takes root, our values—love, democracy, freedom, truth—are under siege.
 Violence against marginalized folks in our communities is on the rise.
 Our congregations face vandalism in response to our anti-oppression work.
 Leaders have to consider community backlash and law or customs enforcement interactions when planning justice work.
 So, yes, trauma may be present in our congregations.
 Here’s the good news: according to the psychological and sociological research upon which the Critical Incident Stress Management model is based, the best predictor of individual or group resilience is a support network in which vulnerability is the norm.